 Using chord quantization to automatically adjust a melody so that it fits into a chord progression can save you work and also stretch the scope of a simple pitch sequence so that it changes slightly on each repetition depending on the underlying chord progression.

 This works nicely when several parallel Melody Sequencers are quantizing different patterns to the same chords as it produces counterpoint automatically.

 Note that heavily pitch quantized melodies can sound a bit dull when they are quantized to just diatonic triads but things become more interesting when using the wider palette of chords provided by the Chord module as it can produce intervals such as 2nds, 4ths, 6ths, 7ths and 9ths as well as the roots, 3rds and 5ths that the Diatonic Triads module provides.

 When using such extended chords the BOTH quantization mode comes in handy as it allows you to selectively exclude chord tones that don’t belong to the scale.

-However, it’s quite easy to introduce too much dissonance using just transposition.
-One can control this to an extent by using quantization on the Melody Sequencer to quantize pitch before the transposition is done.
-For example, by using the signal from a Chord Module set to 5TH with default key to perform chord quantization, Melody Sequencer will only produce C’s and G’s even when the RANDOM button is pressed.
+It’s quite easy to introduce too much dissonance using just transposition.
+One can control this to an extent by using quantization inside of the Melody Sequencer to quantize pitch before the transposition is done.
+For example, by plugging the signal from a Chord Module set to 5TH with default key into the CHORD input and using chord quantization, Melody Sequencer will only produce roots and fifths even when the RANDOM button is pressed.

-Another option is to apply pitch quantization after transposition by inserting a Pitch Adjuster module prior to the voice’s V/OCT input.
+Another option is to apply pitch quantization after transposition by inserting a Pitch Adjuster module just before the the voice’s V/Octave input.